Tour image 0Tour image 1Tour image 2Tour image 3Tour image 4Tour image 5Tour image 6Tour image 7

 Tour description

-We'll meet at the corner of Defensa Street and Belgrano Avenue (please check with a map other than the app, as it sometimes doesn't work as well) at the Santo Domingo Convent.
+We'll meet at the corner of Defensa Street and Belgrano Avenue (please check with a map other than the app's map) at the Santo Domingo Convent.
 I'll tell you about the English invasions and why this convent is so important in our history.

-From there we will walk to the statue of Mafalda and if the queue is not too long we will take the famous photo.
+From there we will walk to the Mafalda statue and if the line is not too long we will take the famous photo.

-Then we'll arrive at the famous square where we'll also take some time to see the market and, if we're lucky, maybe even see tango dancing.
+Then we'll arrive at the famous square where we'll also take some time to see the market and, if we're lucky, maybe see some street tango dancing.

 We will stop to see the beautiful San Pedro Telmo Church and Penitentiary Museum (former Women's Prison).

-My goal is for you to not only have a great time walking through this amazing neighborhood but also feel free to ask any questions about the city, what to do, where to shop, and the nightlife.
+My goal is for you to not only have a great time walking around this amazing neighborhood, but also to feel free to ask any questions about the city, what to do, where to shop, and the nightlife.

-Sundays are a very special day since San Telmo hosts a giant open-air fair that covers practically the entire neighborhood.
-It is definitely a day not to be missed to visit this beautiful neighborhood.
+Sundays are a very special day since San Telmo hosts the giant open-air fair that runs through the entire neighborhood.
+It is definitely a day not to be missed to visit this beautiful and historic part of the city.

 I want to help you make the most of your visit to Buenos Aires, the city that never sleeps.

-Note: San Telmo is a tango-filled neighborhood, and it's not uncommon to find dancers putting on short performances for tourists.
-You can even film them, and they might even want to teach you some steps.
-For this reason, it's important to tip them a little as a token of appreciation and respect for their art.
+Note: San Telmo is a tango-filled neighborhood.
+It's not uncommon to find dancers putting on short performances for tourists, where you can even film them.
+What's more, they might want to teach you some steps.
+For this reason, it's important to give them a small tip as a token of appreciation and respect for their art.

 Convent of Santo Domingo